MBashford/pylicator/README.md

 Once installed locate the config file, **pylicator.conf**, in the pylicator root directory.
 If installed via pip, this location can be found with:
 `pip show pylicator`

-If there is no **pylicator.conf** file in this directory, running pylicator with `python pylicator.py` will cause it to start with the with the default settings and generate a new config file in the pylicator root directory.
+If there is no **pylicator.conf** file in this directory, running pylicator with `python pylicator.py` will cause it to generate a sample config file in the pylicator root directory and exit.

 The config file contains the following sections: